BOOKSFASHIONHOME DECOR

 Brideshead Revisited by Evelyn Waugh

-Written in the final golden days of the British aristocracy (though, have we gotten there yet?)
-Brideshead follows young Charles Ryder as he reflects on his time at the family estate of the Flytes, the eponymous Brideshead.
-Contrasting the lavish relaxation of Brideshead with the austere depravity of the Great War, Charles reflects on the two extremes of life in order to find his way forward in a brave new world.
-Deeply nostalgic, romantic, occasionally silly, and pellucid, Brideshead Revisited has greatly influenced the contemporary exploration of this period and the veneration of the aristocracy.
+This novel follows Charles Ryder as he reflects on his time at the estate of the Flytes, the eponymous Brideshead.
+Contrasting the lavish relaxation of the estate with the austerity of the Great War, Charles reflects on the 2 extremes of life in order to find his way forward in a brave new world.
+Deeply nostalgic, romantic, and reflective, Brideshead Revisited has greatly influenced the contemporary exploration of this period.

 Children’s and Young Adult Cottagecore Books